xacaciax/acacia-readme/README.md

 ### What is this?

-These are some things I have learned about myself over the years about who I am and what it's like to work with me.
+These are some things I have learned over the years about who I am and what it's like to work with me.

 ### My Philosophy
 ... or, _mantras I live by_